chandanhpcic/docs/source/manual/how-tos/guestnet.rst

 -------------
 Prerequisites
 -------------
-We will start configuration with a fresh OPNsense install, updated to the latest patch level (16.1.5_1 in our example).
+We will start configuration with a fresh Reticen8 install, updated to the latest patch level (16.1.5_1 in our example).
 You will need a system with a minimum of 3 ports (LAN/WAN/GUESTNET) for this tutorial.